frisch1/live-aid-july-13-1985-setlist-data/README.md

 * **Live-Aid-London-Live-Set-List**.
 TSV and XLSX.
 Same as **Live-Aid-Full-Global-Event-Set-List**, but London only.
 * **Live-Aid-Philadelphia-Live-Set-List**.
 TSV and XLSX.
 Same as **Live-Aid-Full-Global-Event-Set-List**, but Philadelphia only.
 * **Live-Aid-Oz-For-Africa-Sydney-Live-Set-List**.
 TSV and XLSX.
 Same as **Live-Aid-DVD-MP4-Tracklist**, but specific just to Sydney.
+* **live-aid-posters**.
+A folder of the official logos, posters, etc. found all over the Internet.
+Mostly standardized to a 2:3 1000x1500 jpg.
+Original logo left as a high-resolution transparent PNG.

 ## Videos
 You can find the videos of varying provenance on YouTube and the Internet Archive.
 FWIW, the Internet Archive seems to be the whole enchilada: